Exporting to Portugal

 -

-The Life sciences sector presents a wide range of opportunities for innovative and cost-effective solutions, particularly in healthcare.
-Current priority areas include personalised medicine, chronic disease management, assisted living technologies, remote monitoring sensors, AI and analytics for health, wearable technology and new diagnostics solutions.
+The life sciences sector presents a wide range of opportunities for innovative and cost-effective solutions, particularly in healthcare.
+Current priority areas include personalised medicine, chronic disease management, assisted living technologies, remote monitoring sensors, AI and analytics for health, diagnosis, solutions for healthy ageing and clinical trials development.

 Cost efficient solutions

-Due to the Portuguese Government implementing restructuring measures aimed at the sustainability of its National Health Service, as well as the private sector continuing to expand their offering, opportunities have arisen for suppliers who can produce innovative cost-efficient solutions.
-UK companies who can offer this will be well received.
+While the Portuguese government continues to implement restructuring measures aimed at the sustainability of its NHS and the private sector players continue to expand their offering, opportunities arise for suppliers of innovative, cost-efficient solutions.

 Partnerships